laurent-martin/aspera-api-examples/web/README.md

 > Node credentials can be either a node user, or an access key.
 > As use of SSH credentials is not recommended, you may ignore the `server` section.
 > The `httpgw` can also be ignored if you do not want to use HTTP Gateway.

+> [!CAUTION]
+> This sample app shares the full configuration with the client, including credential.
+> This is for demo, in a real app, such secrets shall not be exposed.

 ## Environment Setup